mlflow/mlflow/examples/flower_classifier/README.rst

 - To test REST api scoring do the following two steps:

-  1. Deploy it as a local REST endpoint by running mlflow pyfunc serve:
+  1. Deploy the model as a local REST endpoint by running mlflow pyfunc serve:

   .. code:: bash